define-private-public/PeterShirley-RayTracing-Nim/README.md

 Since I haven't gotten myself to reading all of the books yet, this is still a work in progress.
 So please ignore that `working/` directory for the moment.

+Please also keep in mind that I worked on these when I was still very new to the Nim language (and it's ecosystem).
+So it's very likely there are inefficiencies, not so great code consistancy, and other undesireables.

 Ray Tracing in One Weekend